MicrosoftDocs/power-automate-docs/articles/faq-repair-copilot.md

 ## What is Repair with Copilot at runtime feature?

 In Power Automate for desktop, a frequent issue arises when the product fails to locate UI elements during UI and Web automation actions at runtime.
-To address this, this feature enables Power Automate for desktop to employ Copilot capabilities to automatically locate the required UI element in case of a failure.
+To address this issue, this feature enables Power Automate for desktop to employ Copilot capabilities to automatically locate the required UI element in a failure.
 This way, the execution continues, and automation is completed successfully, achieving the required goal.

 ## What can Repair with Copilot at runtime feature do?

 The specific feature provides the user the capability to repair UI and Browser automation related issues at runtime, automatically, with the use of Copilot.
 More specifically:
-- Feature is applied when a desktop flow is executed through the Power Automate portal in attended or unattended mode as part of a cloud flow (use of action ‘Run a flow built with Power Automate for desktop’), and a UI/Browser automation action is about to fail because the UI element to interact with cannot be found.
+- Feature is applied when a desktop flow is executed through the Power Automate portal in attended or unattended mode as part of a cloud flow - use of action ‘Run a flow built with Power Automate for desktop’ - and a UI/Browser automation action is about to fail because the UI element to interact with cannot be found.
-- Power Automate for desktop provides as input to the Copilot the old selector(s) of the UI element (which is/are invalid) and the hierarchy tree of all UI elements that are contained in the respective window/pane/web tab.
+- Power Automate for desktop provides as input to the Copilot the one or more old selectors of the UI element (which is/are invalid) and the hierarchy tree of all UI elements that are contained in the respective window/pane/web tab.
 - The Copilot locates the UI element in the provided hierarchy tree and has as output the UI element ID (unique identifier in the tree).
 - Power Automate for desktop generates the new selector for the indicated UI element and repairs the old selector.
 - Action is performed with the new, repaired, selector and execution of the flow continues.
 - User can either use the repaired selector only in the context of the specific execution or he/she can save the repaired selector for future execution as well.

-## What is the system’s intended use(s)?
+## What is the system’s intended uses?
-1. Execution of a UI/Browser automation action can be performed even if the selector(s) of the related UI element is invalid.
+1. Execution of a UI/Browser automation action can be performed even if one or more selectors of the related UI element is invalid.
 2. The selector of a UI element can be repaired automatically and saved by the user and increase the success rate of the future executions of the specific flow.